-2. The Committee is asked to note the report and in particular that:

-- a) Three legacy partial assurance report ratings containing high importance recommendations remain outstanding and the ACFO (Service Support) continues to work to bring timely resolutions to these outstanding actions; - b) Work is progressing well with the 2023/24 audit plan and is at the stage anticipated for this time of year.
+- 2. The Committee is asked to note the report and in particular that: - a) Three legacy partial assurance report ratings containing high importance recommendations remain outstanding and the ACFO (Service Support) continues to work to bring resolutions to these outstanding actions but there are continued delays; - b) Work is progressing well with the 2023/24 audit plan and is at the stage anticipated for this time of year.